sparkison/laravel-vue-datatables/README.md

 happy to give this project a little more love.
 The primary reason for this fork was to reduce the dependencies needed.
 Original project requires nearly all of the Enso framework.

-This version is also configured for *Bootstrap 4* as apposed to the original which is based off of Bulma.
+This version is also configured for **Bootstrap 4** as apposed to the original which is based off of _Bulma_.

 ### Configuration & Usage